Ectomorphs are notorious hard gainers and many of the calories consumed are used pretty rapidly to fuel a high metabolism.

 Fundamentally they will find it very difficult to pack on some serious muscle mass because of these basic physiological principles.
 Granted it is very difficult to gain muscle as an ectomorph but it is far from impossible.

 You will need to match the right nutrition strategy with your training plan in the gym.
-Importantly if you want to gain some serious muscle then you need to approach your nutrition strategy with the same intensity as you tackle your training.
+Importantly if you want to gain some serious muscle then you need to approach your nutrition strategy with the same intensity as you tackle your training (our bulking guide will ensure everyone has the nutrients they need for growth).

 You really have to get into the mind-set that missing a single meal will set you back in terms of you building muscle.
 There is ‘no one size fits all’ approach to gaining muscle as an ectomorph but this article will give you five important tips that could help you along the way.